Cheerleading: Title IX sports status

 The Office for Civil Rights' primary concern was ensuring that institutions complied with Title IX, which means offering equal opportunities to all students despite their gender.
 In their memos, their main point against cheerleading being a sport was that the activity is underdeveloped and unorganized to have varsity-level athletic standing among students.
 This claim was not universal and the Office for Civil Rights would review cheerleading on a case-by-case basis.
 Due to this the status of cheerleading under Title IX has varied from region to region based on the institution and how they organize their teams.
 However, within their decisions, the Office for Civil Rights never clearly stated any guidelines on what was and was not considered a sport under Title IX.

 On January 27, 2009, in a lawsuit involving an accidental injury sustained during a cheerleading practice, the Wisconsin Supreme Court ruled that cheerleading is a full-contact sport in that state, not allowing any participants to be sued for accidental injury.
 In contrast, on July 21, 2010, in a lawsuit involving whether college cheerleading qualified as a sport for purposes of Title IX, a federal court, citing a current lack of program development and organization, ruled that it is not a sport at all.

-The National Collegiate Athletic Association (NCAA) does not recognize cheerleading as a sport.
 In 2014, the American Medical Association adopted a policy that, as the leading cause of catastrophic injuries of female athletes both in high school and college, cheerleading should be considered a sport.
-While there are cheerleading teams at the majority of the NCAA's Division I schools, they are still not recognized as a sport.
+While there are cheerleading teams at the majority of the NCAA's Division I schools, they were not recognized as a sport.
 This results in many teams not being properly funded.
-Additionally, there are little to no college programs offering scholarships because their universities cannot offer athletic scholarships to "spirit" team members.
+Additionally, there were little to no college programs offering scholarships because their universities couldn't offer athletic scholarships to "spirit" team members.

+However, some states and provinces, such as Florida, consider high school cheerleading to be a competitive sport.